acce-cloud/oodt-tensorflow/README.md

 Sample application for executing a demo Tensorflow workflow within the ACCE/OODT/Docker architecture.

+# Setup

+Define some environment variables pointing to the location of the OODT workflow configuration, the TensorFlow input data, and the output data.
+All directories MUST exist, and must be accessible from all hosts where the containers will be running.

+For example:

+export OODT_CONFIG=~/eclipse-workspace/oodt-tensorflow
+export TENSORFLOW_DATA=~/data/TENSORFLOW/MNIST_data
+export OODT_ARCHIVE=~/data/TENSORFLOW/archive
+export OODT_JOBS=~/data/TENSORFLOW/jobs
+mkdir -p $OODT_ARCHIVE
+mkdir -p $OODT_JOBS

+Also, define the versions of th containers to use:

+export ACCE_VERSION=2.0

 # Single Host

 * Start the OODT containers on a single host: